$14.00

 ✅ — Evidence-based practice rationales and minimal pairs flowchart

-✅ — Multisensory activities to help support the phonological concept.
+✅ — Multisensory activities to teach “long and short sounds”

 ✅ — Minimal pairs word lists